mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

 - `min_size` specifies the minimum number of ensemble members that must be included in a model for the first evaluation to be performed.
 - `max_size` specifies the maximum number of ensemble members to be evaluated.
-- `step_size` allows to to specify after how many additional ensemble members the evaluation should be repeated.
+- `step_size` allows to specify after how many additional ensemble members the evaluation should be repeated.

 For example, the following command may be used for the incremental evaluation of a BOOMER model that consists of up to 1000 rules.
 The model is evaluated for the first time after 200 rules have been added.
-Subsequent evaluations are perfomed when the model comprises 400, 600, 800, and 1000 rules.
+Subsequent evaluations are performed when the model comprises 400, 600, 800, and 1000 rules.

 ````{tab} BOOMER
    ```text